VladDrgm/DropBoxExercise/README.md

 3. The server then processes the changes and stores them in another target directory.

 The app is written in C# and uses .NET 8.0.
+The app has been written and tested on a Mac OS machine.

 ## How to run the app